jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 You won’t be able to work in many places because of the time commitment.
 Even flexible retail positions may be wary of you after your first time working with a black eye.
 Then there are the emotional letdowns of opponents backing out at the last minute (this happens at both the amateur and professional levels).

-You'll have to learn to accept these difficulties in stride and just take them as part of the game.
+You’ll have to learn to accept these difficulties in stride and just take them as part of the game.
 This is why boxing is my favorite metaphor for life.
 Life is just as difficult as boxing, so if you can succeed in the ring, you can succeed in life.

 #### **Given enough time and the right instruction, I can learn anything.**